-There are lots of worries for these students, but the top three areas of worry tend to be logistical, social and academic.
+There are lots of worries for these students, but the top three areas of concern tend to be logistical, social, and academic.

 12 Transition Tips for Children Starting Middle School

 The majority of the time, a middle school building is going to be much larger than an elementary building.
 Students are actually afraid of knowing WHERE TO GO!

 This is a concern that parents can solve for their student before school starts!
 Being proactive with your child’s logistical worries can cause a major decrease in those worries and will lessen your child’s stress level!
 Here are a few tips to solve this worry:

 1. Visit the school building and take a detailed tour BEFORE school starts.
 You may need to go several times if it is a really large school.
 Be sure to locate bathrooms that are closest to all your child’s classes.
 Get a class schedule and walk the scheduled room to room.
 Don’t forget to find the cafeteria!